 At BarBend we always love when elite athletes try out different forms of stength sports.
 For example, Max Lang, a 77kg German weightlifter “suffering” through a CrossFit® class and giving his thoughts about it.
 In an odd way, it makes the rest of us feel a little more human, seeing even the elite athletes out experience similar struggles we all feel.

 This past summer in July he hit a 245kg and 255kg (561 lb) push jerk at the CrossFit Games, which is possibly the heaviest ever recorded on video.
-Torokhtiy has now posted two videos on his YouTube channel of his CrossFit journey, and honestly, we’re hoping he continues to do so.
+Torokhtiy has now posted four videos on his YouTube channel of his CrossFit journey, and honestly, we’re hoping he continues to do so.

 The first video features Torokhtiy discussing his transformation from weightlifting to functional fitness.
 He’s joined by CrossFit Level 1 Trainer Dmytriy Melkinov and taken through a normal first day Melkinov’s gym.

 Part two of Torokhtiy’s video series involves Melkinov taking him through a workout that he’s told to do at a comfortable pace.
 Needless to say, it appears even a comfortable pace is somewhat of a struggle for the Olympic champ.

 Feature photo from Aleksey Torokhtiy’s YouTube Channel